 There are two popular sizes for powerlifting belts: 3-inches or 4-inches.
 These numbers refer to the width of the belt measured at the back of the lifting belt.

 So, is the 3 or 4-inch belt better for powerlifting?
 The 4-inch powerlifting belt is the go-to size as it provides greater support and can be worn for several exercises in the gym.
-The 3-inch powerlifting belt is only suitable for smaller men and women who have short torsos, or for bench press specialists who don’t require as much support while lifting.
+The 3-inch powerlifting belt is only suitable for smaller men and women with short torsos or bench press specialists who don't require as much support while lifting.

 The best 4-inch powerlifting belt on the market is the Inzer Forever Lever Belt (click for today’s price on Amazon).
-I’ve used this belt for the past 13 years and it’s extremely resistant to wear and tear.
-The belt is significantly easier to break-in compared with other belts, yet stays rigid enough to support your core and back.
-It also has a life-time warranty if you run into any issues!
+I’ve used this belt for the past 13 years, and it’s extremely wear and tear-resistant.
+The belt is significantly easier to break in than other belts, yet it stays rigid enough to support your core and back.
+It also has a lifetime warranty if you run into any issues!

-Let’s breakdown the differences between the 3-inch and 4-inch powerlifting belt in greater detail!
+Let’s discuss the differences between the 3-inch and 4-inch powerlifting belts in greater detail!

 4-Inch Powerlifting Belts

-The 4-inch belt is the most popular size in the world of powerlifting belts.
-It’s the default width that belt manufacturers make as it’s considered the size that fits most people and lifting situations.
+The 4-inch belt is the most popular size in powerlifting belts.
+It’s the default width belt manufacturers make as it’s considered the size that fits most people and lifting situations.